SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 In this exercise, we learn the calculation of electron dynamics in a unit cell of crystalline silicon of a diamond structure.
 Calculation is done in a cubic unit cell that contains eight silicon atoms.
-Since the ground state calculation costs much less computational time than the time evolution calculation, both calculations are successively executed.
+This exercise should be carried out after finishing the ground state calculation that was explained in :any:`Exercise-4 <exercise-4>`.
-After finishing the ground state calculation, a pulsed electric field that has cos^2 envelope shape is applied.
+A pulsed electric field that has cos^2 envelope shape is applied.
 The parameters that characterize the pulsed field such as magnitude, frequency, polarization, and carrier envelope phase are specified in the input file.

 .. _input-files-4: